YingchangLiu/dotfiles/README.md

 # kelen's dotfiles

-**This repository is designed to sync and restore my working environment, including: setting up bash/zsh with required environment variables, linking tool configs, restoring the window manager with backup options, and managing additional resources such as package management backups, symbol fonts, and wallpapers.
+**This repository is designed to sync and restore my working environment, including: setting up bash/zsh with required environment variables, linking tool configs (mainly about scientific calculations and seismic waveform inversion), restoring the window manager with backup options, and managing additional resources such as package management backups, symbol fonts, and wallpapers.
 I follow XDG standards for linking and provide an install script.
 Your existing dotfiles are backed up in a 'bak' folder for safety.**

 ---